nikhiljangid-dotsquares/wallet-payment/README.md

 -> User Connect Stripe Account
 -> My Wallet Transactions
--> Withdraw request cancellation by user (if status = pending) -> User referral system (referral bonus added to wallet) -> Create whole module package wise
+-> Withdraw request cancellation by user (if status = pending)
--> read documentation how to setup a composer package -> prepare composer package
--> upload package to github
--> install this package in another laravel project
--> check this package dependencies
--> this package test in another project
--> use this package functionality to another package

 ---